NoahDomingues/Lithium-5/README.md

 [<img src="https://github.com/user-attachments/assets/7fe76dd2-d329-420f-a809-7424960cf766">](https://discord.gg/3zbfaTNN7V)

+## ⚠ NOTE: This repository is for Lithium 5.
+The latest version of Lithium is [Lithium 7](https://github.com/NoahDomingues/Lithium).

+Unless you have specific reasons for using Lithium 5 (such as for development purposes), we strongly recommend you download **[Lithium 7](https://github.com/NoahDomingues/Lithium).**

 ## 🧪 Lithium 5: The Ultimate Android 5-based Operating System

 **[Lithium 5](https://lithium.timmkoo.de)** is the latest custom operating system from the Lithium project, providing a seamless user experience with high performance and jam-packed with features.
 Lithium 5 is based on the **[Android Open-Source Project (AOSP) version 5.0 Lollipop](https://developer.android.com/about/versions/lollipop)**, adapted specifically for Timmkoo and Innioasis devices.